masih-ahmadi/leasing-app/README.md

 # LeasingApp

-Welcome to the Angular App Name repository!
+Welcome to the Angular Leasing App repository!

 ## Development server